Skip to content Skip to navigation menu

 Step 13

-Then, position the chisel at a 45-degree angle to the door and, using your pencil mark as a guide, make small cuts at 5mm intervals to the same depth as the hinge plate.
+Then, position the chisel at a 45-degree angle to the door and, using your pencil mark as a guide, make small cuts at 5mm intervals to the same depth as the door hinge plate.

 13.How-To-Hang-An-Internal-Door.jpeg